 Fiddling – This class is geared toward students who want to experience the world of Bluegrass fiddling.
 Students will learn fiddle tunes, harmonies, improvising tricks, bowings, and learning how to play backup, as well as many other stylistic elements of fiddling.
 The ability to read music will be helpful in this class but is not required.
 Learn your instrument in a special, fun exciting way and join us for inspiring sessions to increase the variety of styles in which you play.

 The Pre-Twinkle Day Camp is designed for four and five year old beginners who may not be ready for the rigors of a full week of the institute.
 This mini-institute will include group repertoire classes and a movement class.
-Classes will meet from 9-12 on July 7 and 8.
+Classes will meet from 9-12 on July 9 and 10 ONLY.